Watch the powerful moment as woman sings 'O Canada' in Cree to Pope Francis after apology

 -

-Man charged with killing Muslim family in London, Ont. to be tried elsewhere
+Change of venue ordered in case of man charged with killing Muslim family in London, Ont.

-The trial of a man facing terror-related murder charges in the deaths of four members of a Muslim family in London, Ont., will be held in a different city.
+The case against Nathaniel Veltman, the man accused in the deaths of a Muslim family, will be heard in a different municipality outside of London, Ont.

 -